gedeschaines/propNav/README.md

 If the "PLOT_DATA" flag in the propNav.py file is set to true, then upon completion of the missile flyout, eleven plot figures will be cascaded across the desktop.

-The first figure is a plot depicting closing distances at time-of-intercept and for two time steps immediately preceding time-of-intercept.
+The first figure is a plot depicting closing distances at time-of-intercept and for three time steps immediately preceding time-of-intercept.
 The last figure is a 3D plot of missile/target engagement as illustrated in the image below.
 The desktop displayed plot is interactive and can be rotated to different viewing angles.

  <p align="center">
   <img src="./img/Figure_11_1243.png" width="600" height="600" alt="Figure 11 for engagement saved in TXYZ.OUT.1243"/><br>